filecoin-station/piece-indexer/docs/design.md

 1. Fetch the list of providers and their latest advertisements (heads) from https://cid.contact/providers.
 (This is **one** HTTP request.)

-2. Fetch the state of all providers from our database.
-(This is **one** SQL query.)

-3. Update the state of each provider as described below, using the name `LastAdvertisement` for the CID of the latest advertisement provided in the response from cid.contact.
-(This is a small bit of computation plus **one** SQL query.)
+2. Update the in-memory info we keep for each provider (address, CID of the last advertisement).

 > **Note:** Instead of running the loop every minute, we can introduce a
 > one-minute delay between the iterations instead.
 It should not matter too much
 > in practice, though.
-I expect each iteration to finish within one minute:
+I expect each iteration to finish within one minute, as
->
-> - The three steps outlined above require only three interactions over
->   HTTP/SQL.
-> - The long chain walks are executed in the background and don't block this
->   loop.

-For each provider listed in the response:

-1. Update `providerAddress` and `next_head` with the values received from IPNI.
-   Persist this information in the database.
+> it's just a single HTTP call to cid.contact.

 **Walk advertisement chains (in background)**